 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than 10% of a registered class of the Company's equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and other equity securities.
 Directors, executive officers and greater than 10% holders are required by SEC regulation to furnish us with copies of all Section 16(a) reports they file.
-Based solely on our review of Forms 3 and 4 received during fiscal year 2018, and Forms 5 (or any written representations) received with respect to fiscal year 2018, we believe that all directors, officers, executive officers and 10% stockholders complied with all applicable Section 16(a) filing requirements during fiscal year 2018, except for a late Form 4 filing reporting a grant of restricted stock units by Mr. Gallagher due to administrative error.
+Based solely on our review of Forms 3 and 4 received during fiscal year 2019, and Forms 5 (or any written representations) received with respect to fiscal year 2019, we believe that all directors, officers, executive officers and 10% stockholders complied with all applicable Section 16(a) filing requirements during fiscal year 2019.